tk0miya/sphinx/doc/usage/configuration.rst

      String that specifies the :term:`document name` of the manual page's master document.
 All documents referenced by the *startdoc* document in TOC trees will be included in the manual file.
-(If you want to use the default master document for your manual pages build, use your :confval:`master_doc` here.)
+(If you want to use the default root document for your manual pages build, use your :confval:`root_doc` here.)

    *name*